Optimism, overconfidence, and moral hazard: Confidence and optimism

 \section{Confidence and optimism}

 In this section, I propose behavioural definitions `more confident than' and `more optimistic than'.
 These definitions are couched entirely in terms of observed choice between contracts, making no reference to any objective facts about how the agent's effort \emph{actually} influences output.
-I show that in the parsimonious moral-hazard model, increased confidence corresponds to a `vertical' shifts (precisely: pointwise decreases) of the output-distribution cost function $c$, while increased optimism corresponds to `horizontal' shifts of $c$ in the direction of first-order stochastically higher output distributions.
+I show that in the parsimonious moral-hazard model, increased confidence corresponds to `vertical' shifts (precisely: pointwise decreases) of the output-distribution cost function $c$, while increased optimism corresponds to `horizontal' shifts of $c$ in the direction of the first-order stochastically higher output distributions.
+I also discuss what data is required to distinguish empirically between `more confident than' and `more optimistic than'.
 I conclude by noting that my notions of \emph{relative} confidence and optimism lead naturally to definitions of what it means for an agent to be (absolutely) \emph{over}confident or optimistic.